 All of these problems combined have led to many migraine sufferers seeking drug-free treatments for their symptoms.
 For those whose migraines are a side effect of TMJ, there’s good news: TMJ treatment can be an effective, drug-free migraine prevention treatment.

 TMJ might not seem like it’s connected to migraines, but many people who suffer from TMJ experience migraines as a symptom.
 The tension in the temporomandibular joint that causes symptoms like popping and clicking sounds, jaw pain, and bruxism can also create tension throughout the whole head — enough to trigger a migraine.

 Luckily, if your migraines are tied to TMJ, TMJ treatment has been shown to positively impact both frequency and severity of migraines and other types of headaches.
-An experienced TMJ dentist like Dr. Paul Hahn or Dr. Adam Hahn can treat your TMJ without drugs and without surgery.
+An experienced TMJ dentist like Dr. Adam Hahn can treat your TMJ without drugs and without surgery.
 Instead, they will evaluate your bite, locate the source of the tension, and use a combination of non-invasive treatments such as TENS (transcutaneous electrical nerve stimulation) therapy or a bite splint.

 If you’re looking for an experienced TMJ dentist in Columbia, SC, call (803) 781-9090 or contact us online to learn about your options for TMJ-triggered migraine treatment.